Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The first woman president of the Indian National Congress was Annie Besant (1917).
-Sarojini Naidu was the first Indian Women president of the Indian National Congress in 1925.
-Thus, statement one is wrong.
+Statement 1 is Incorrect: The first woman President of the Indian National Congress was Annie Besant in 1917, not Sarojini Naidu.
+Sarojini Naidu became the first Indian woman to preside over the Congress in 1925 (Kanpur Session).

 QUESTION 55